crebollarramirez/cse15l-lab-reports/lab-report-1-week-2.md

 11. Now you are set to use scp and log into the ieng6 server without needing to type in your course-specific account password everytime.

 # Optimizing Remote Running
+Now let's make remote running even more pleasant to do.

+Type in the command: "ssh cs15lwi22aey@ieng6.ucsd.edu "ls" ", "but replace the "aey" with your course-specific account letters.
+You will be shown what's in your account folder which will include the WhereAmI.java file.

+**You can also use semicolons to run multiple commands on the same line:**
+"cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI"

+# Summary
+This blog page has taught you how to download VS code and connect to a remote server.
+You had OpenSSH setup on your computer and learned how to move files from your computer to a server.
+You also had a SSH key configured on your computer so you can connect to a remote server without needed to type in your password everytime you want to access the server.